ravensdowndev/coding01/README.md

 ## Assumptions

 The 2D map will always be square in shape and will not ever have more than 9 rows or columns of data.
+The input data is presented in a left-to-right and top-to-bottom direction.

 ---